snicco/snicco/src/Snicco/Component/signed-url/README.md

 vendor/bin/generate-signed-url-secret
 ```

-**This secret should NEVER be stored in VCS.**
+**This secret should NEVER be stored in version control.**

-In your application you should load the secret from an environment variable.
+Load the secret from an environment variable in your application

 ```php
 // require 'vendor/autoload.php';